The Magical Rookie Card of Earvin Johnson

 Most impressive to me was his 1978-1979 season with Michigan State.
 The Spartans went on to win the championship game against Indiana State in which known rival Larry Bird played for, Magic earned Most Outstanding Player of the Final Four.

 Later that same year Magic was drafted to the Los Angeles Lakers.
-His first season as a pro the Lakers went on to win the Championship.
+In his first season as a pro, the Lakers went on to win the Championship.
 Even more impressive was Magic earning MVP of the NBA Finals in his rookie year!

 Key Components of Magic Johnson’s Game